Boston butt: Etymology and origins of the cut

-In Colonial and Revolutionary New England, butchers would use specialty barrels called butts to store a particular cut of pork.
-The butchering technique for this cut of pork also seems to have originated in New England and Boston, giving the cut the name "Boston butt".
-A 1912 issue of the Agricultural Experiment Station of the University of Illinois bulletin states that the barrels were still in use for exports to Germany, Denmark and other European countries as well as for sale in the United States.
-However, the first known reference to the term does not appear in print until 1915 in the publication Hotel Monthly.
+In Colonial and Revolutionary-era New England, butchers used specialized barrels known as butts to store and transport particular cuts of pork.
+The butchering method associated with this cut appears to have originated in New England, and particularly in the Boston area, which gave rise to the name "Boston butt".
+According to a 1912 bulletin published by the Agricultural Experiment Station of the University of Illinois, these barrels were still in use at that time for exports to Germany, Denmark and other European countries, as well as for domestic distribution within the United States.
+Despite this, the earliest known printed reference to the term “Boston butt” does not appear until 1915, in the publication Hotel Monthly.